Creating a Toolkit

 Find the worker.toml

-file in your toolkit’s root directory (where you ran arcade new
+file in your toolkit’s root directory (where you ran uv tool run --from arcade-ai arcade new arithmetic

 ):